ICAEW.com works better with JavaScript enabled.

 Supporting public finances

-In its Manifesto, ICAEW sets out its vision for the next UK government, including the need for a long-term fiscal strategy for the public sector.
+In its Manifesto, ICAEW sets out its recommendations for the UK government, including the need for a long-term fiscal strategy for the public sector.

 Manifesto 2024: ICAEW's vision for a renewed and resilient UK